FIG Straddle Strategy

 FIG (Figma, Inc.), in the Technology sector, (Software - Application industry), listed on NYSE.

-Figma, Inc. develops a browser-based tool for designing user interfaces that helps design and development teams build various products.
-The company offers Figma Design, a collaborative design tool for teams that explore ideas and gather feedback, build realistic prototypes, and streamline product development with design systems; Dev Mode to inspect designs and translate them into code without changing the design file; FigJam to define ideas, align on decisions, and move work forwardall in one place; and Figma Slides, a presentation tool built for designers and their teams.
-It also provides Figma Draw to create expressive designs with illustration tools; Figma Buzz that publishes brand templates to create social media assets, display ads, one-pagers, and others; Figma Sites to design, prototype, and publish; and Figma Make, an AI tool to design and prompt way to a functional prototype.
+Figma, Inc. develops and sells a collaborative, browser-based platform for designing, prototyping, building digital experiences, and subscriptions for access to its platform.
+The company offers Figma Design, a collaborative design tool for teams that explore ideas and gather feedback, build realistic prototypes, and streamline product development with design systems; Dev Mode to inspect designs and translate them into code without changing the design file; FigJam to define ideas, align decisions, and move work forward—all in one place; and Figma Slides, a presentation tool built for designers and their teams.
+It also provides Figma Draw to create expressive designs with illustration tools; Figma Buzz, which publishes brand templates to create social media assets, display ads, one-pagers, and others; Figma Sites to design, prototype, and publish; Payload CMS is an open-source, headless content management system and application framework acquired by Figma; Figma Make, an AI tool to design and prompt way to a functional prototype; Figma Weave for AI-powered media generation and editing.
 The company was incorporated in 2012 and is headquartered in San Francisco, California.

 What is a straddle on FIG?